top of page

 thumbnail_Lyla#2.jpg

-Lyla Rye is a Toronto based artist who began her studies in architecture.
-She works in installation, sculpture, video and photography to explore our experience of architectural space.
-Rye studied at the University of Waterloo, York University and the San Francisco Art Institute.
-For over 30 years her work has been exhibited in galleries and screenings across Canada and internationally including New York, San Francisco, Adelaide, Auckland, Paris, and Berlin.
-She has exhibited at The Power Plant, The Whitney Museum of American Art, Prefix ICA, Southern Alberta Art Gallery, The Textile Museum of Canada and Olga Korper Gallery among others.
-She has work in the public collections of the Art Gallery of Nova Scotia, York University, Cadillac Fairview Corporation, The Tom Thomson Art Gallery, The Robert McLaughlin Gallery and as part of Ways of Something at The Whitney Museum of American Art, NY.
+Lyla Rye is a Toronto based artist who studied at the University of Waterloo, York University and the San Francisco Art Institute.
+For over 35 years her work has been exhibited in galleries and screenings across Canada and internationally.
+She has exhibited at The Power Plant, The Whitney Museum of American Art, Southern Alberta Art Gallery, Art Gallery of Greater Victoria and in 2019 as part of the Karachi Biennale in Pakistan.
+She has work in the public collections of the Art Gallery of Nova Scotia, York University, Cadillac Fairview Corporation, The Tom Thomson Art Gallery, The Robert McLaughlin Gallery and as part of Lorna Mills’ Ways of Something at The Whitney Museum of American Art, NY.
+Recent solo exhibitions include, Mirage, curated by Betty Julian for Prefix ICA, Toronto (2020) and Illusion’s Obstacles, curated by Marcie Bronson, at Cambridge Art Galleries in (2022).
+She has received numerous grants from the CC, OAC, TAC and, most recently was the recipient of a Chalmers Artist Fellowship.
+She is represented by General Hardware Contemporary, Toronto.

 © Lyla Rye 2024